 Why study A-Level Chemistry?

-A Level Chemistry allows you to develop your understanding of chemistry by delving deeper into the subject than at GCSE.
-Through your studies you’ll form independent theories and areas of interest which you could take further at university and beyond.
+A-Level Chemistry allows you to develop your understanding of chemistry by delving deeper into the subject than at GCSE.
+Through your studies, you’ll form independent theories and discover specific areas of interest which you could take further at university and beyond.

-Because of the broad range of topics you’ll cover you’ll be able to make an informed decision on your trajectory.
-A Level Chemistry can be the first step in helping you realise your ambitions in achieving an exciting job role.
+Because of the broad range of topics you’ll cover, you’ll be able to make an informed decision on your career trajectory.
+A-Level Chemistry is the crucial first step in helping you realise your ambitions in achieving an exciting job role.

 Studying an A-Level from home